 The best thing companies can do is to monitor security breaches at other institutions and learn from their mistakes.
 This practice should be part of their overall information security risk management and data protection efforts.
 More often, companies and individuals alike think identity theft and data breach can only happen to other people and consider themselves immune to identity fraud and privacy disclosure.
 But unfortunately, every individual and company has a chance of being a target of data security breach and must be prepared for the worst.
 Individuals should consider the data security breach risks and prepare themselves by placing fraud alerts on their credit reports and monitor their credit reports for suspicious transactions and activities.

-Let’s hope future years are not the record breaking "breach data security" years.
+Let’s hope future years are not the record breaking "data breach" years.